KEITH'S MOVIE NOTES

 A strong tale of life and love, with a powerful message about what feeds, shelters, and fosters humans.

-A medium quality production artistically, hopefully it will be edited and re-released once Parts II and III are finished.
+A medium quality production artistically, hopefully it will be edited and re-released (there's an attempt by the entrepreneur to make a TV mini-series).

 The Big Country